tenstorrent/tt-metal/tech_reports/LLMs/llms.md

   - A fused version of AllReduce is planned, but currently only the composite of AllGather+ReduceScatter is supported

 #### Sharding schemes for decode

-In decode mode, activations are typically stored in L1 memory while the weights are too big to be stored in L1 and thus need to be read from DRAM memory.
+In decode mode, activations are generally stored in L1 memory, while weights, which are too large, need to be stored in DRAM.
 The main bottleneck in decode mode is thereby DRAM bandwidth required to load model weights.

 The activations in decode mode are so small because they contain the batch size (=users) in the height dimension while sequence length is 1 - with the only exception being the attention operations computing softmax(Q*KˆT)*V. The activation width is the current dim, e.g. model dim = 8k for llama 70b.
-Thus, for decode mode, we don't shard the activations in height, but dependent on the operations the activations may be sharded in the width.
+Activations are not sharded in the height dimension; however, depending on the operation, they may be sharded in the width dimension.

 Matmul weights on the other hand can be sharded in width, height, or both.
-By sharding the weights over multiple devices we drastically reduce DRAM pressure per device and thus see great latency improvements with this technique.
+Sharding weights across multiple devices significantly reduces DRAM pressure per device, resulting in notable latency improvements.
 Below is a summary of useful sharding schemes for sharding weights in decode mode.

 ##### 1D Column parallel
 When to use: 1D cluster topologies

 Weights are sharded in width, such that each device contains a horizontal slice of the weights.
 For this scheme the activations need to be gatherd beforehead, i.e. each device processes the whole activation.
 The result of a column parallel matmul is an activation that is sharded in width.
-To gather the activations (=replicate) an AllGather operation is used on dim=3.
+An AllGather operation is used on dim=3 to gather (i.e., replicate) activations.

 <img src="images/column_parallel.png" style="width:500px;"/>

 ##### 1D Row parallel
 When to use: 1D cluster topologies

-Weights are sharded in height, such that each device contains a veritical slice of the weights.
+Weights are sharded in height, such that each device contains a vertical slice of the weights.
 For this scheme the activations need to be sharded beforehand, i.e. each device processes a width-shard of the activation.
-The result of a row parallel matmul are activation partials, each device containing a parital result, with the final result's output dimentions.
-To reduce the activations, i.e. compute the final outout, a ReduceScatter operation is used on to compute the reduced result and shard the result over all devices.
+The result of a row parallel matmul are activation partials with the final result's output dimensions, each device containing a partial result.
+To reduce the activations, i.e. compute the final outout, a ReduceScatter operation is used to compute the reduced result across all devices and shard the result along a specified dimension.
 Additionally an AllGahter operation is used (ReduceScatter+AllGather = AllReduce) to gather the reduced shards and thus replicate the final output on each device.

 <img src="images/row_parallel.png" style="width:500px;"/>